sambunting/nuxt-docs/docs/listr2/content/en/general-usage/skipping-a-task.md

 title: Skipping a Task
 description: 'Skip a task depending on variables.'
 category: General Usage
-position: 105
+position: 106
 ---

 ## Introduction

-Skip is more or less the same with enabling when used at `Task` level.
-But the main difference is it will always render the given task.
-If it is skipped it renders it as skipped.
+Skip is another way of enabling a task depending on the given context.
+But the main difference with enable is it will always render the given task.
+When the execution time comes and it turns out that it should be skipped, it will render it as skipped.

 <alert type="warning">

 Please pay attention to asynchronous operation while designing a context-enabled task list since it does not wait for any variable in the context.

 </alert>

+## Usage

 <ExampleAlert :example="{ link: 'https://github.com/cenk1cenk2/listr2/tree/master/examples/task-skip.example.ts', name: 'examples section' }"></ExampleAlert>